JoppyFurr/AVR-PSG/README.md

 Initial work has been done to add support for embedding YM2413 music.
 However, this has not yet been combined into the main tools.
 Instead, there is a separate `main_fm.c` and `vgm_convert_fm.c`.
-Build files will need to be updated to use these instead of the normal source files.

-Mixed FM and PSG sound is not yet supported, and compression has not yet been implemented.
+Embedding both FM and PSG sound is not yet supported, and compression has not yet been implemented for FM.